CYFD report outlines new procedures in investigating cases

 ALBUQUERQUE, N.M.
-(KRQE) – CYFD has had its share of controversies over the years, especially when a child dies of neglect or abuse in our state.
+(KRQE) – The New Mexico Children, Youth, and Families Department has had its share of controversies over the years, especially when a child dies of neglect or abuse in our state.
 But now, a new report said the department is making big strides when it comes to keeping kids safe.
 CYFD is reworking many of its procedures and the department’s secretary believes they’re heading in the right direction.

 Omaree Varela, James Dunklee, and Victoria Martens.
 Just a handful of recognizable names in our state following their stories of abuse, neglect, and sadly their deaths.
 The state’s Children, Youth, and Families Department has come under scrutiny and even been blamed for not doing enough in cases like these.